The Ultimate Pasta Pairing Guide: Matching Shapes, Sauces, and Ingredients Like an Expert

 Best Pasta for Meat Sauce: Rigatoni and Tagliatelle

-While Rigatoni is a short tube, its wide diameter and exterior ridges make it the ultimate vessel for a chunky Ragù.
+While Rigatoni is short and tubular, its wide diameter and exterior ridges make it the ultimate vessel for a chunky Ragù.
 The meat bits often get trapped inside the tube, delivering a perfect ratio of pasta to protein in every bite.

 Pro Tip: While many Americans reach for spaghetti for Bolognese, the official recipe registered by the Bologna Chamber of Commerce insists on Tagliatelle.
 The flat ribbon provides the structural integrity needed to lift the heavy meat sauce.